Table Of Contents

 For instance, the municipal charging station installed by Quakertown costs $2 for the first hour of charging and $1 per hour after that.

-Are There Free Electric Car Charging Stations in Pennsylvania?
+Are There Free EV Charging Stations in Pennsylvania?

 Yes, there are several free EV charging stations across the state, offered at places such as Pennsylvania state parks and state forests offer free EV charging stations.
 Some municipalities also provide free EV charging, that will typically be located near local government buildings.
 Some businesses provide free EV charging as an amenity such as Hersey Park and Chocolate World that offers free charging while you enjoy the park.

-Where Are Public Charging Stations Located for Electric Cars in Pennsylvania?
+Where Are Public EV Charging Stations Located in Pennsylvania?

 You’ll find a higher concentration of charging options in large cities, such as Philadelphia, Pittsburgh, or Harrisburg.